Services

 Every month: plan

 Clear priorities.
-Concrete work for the first two weeks.
-Prepared backlog for the second two.
+Concrete work for the first two weeks, the next two lined up behind them.
 Everyone knows what they're doing and why.

 03